Bangor Main Street, Castle and Town Hall

 (My Sincere thanks to Tony, Kathleen and Ray Maxwell without whom this item would not be possible) ***PLEASE DO NOT COPY THIS ARTICLE***

 Shown above are the gravestones of W.E.Heller, H Komenda and H.A.
 Flechter.

-Wing Commander Heller was navigator in an Avro Anson which was being flown from the General Reconnaissance School at R.A.F.
-Squires Gate on a navigation exercise however unfortunately the aircraft was lost in low cloud and crashed killing Heller.
+Wing Commander Heller was navigator in Avro Anson Mk 1, N5372 which was being flown from the General Reconnaissance School at R.A.F.
+Squires Gate on a navigation exercise.

 All I know of Kpl H. Komenda is that he was a member of 256 Squadron, Royal Air Force and was killed on 9th July 1942 at the age of 22.

 Sergeant W.E.
 Flegler was a pilot with 315 City of Deblin Squadron and was killed whilst training in battle formation cloud flying and interception photography.
 He had been carrying out interception practice 1 1/2 miles northwest of Ballyhalbert.

 Pilot Officer Hugh Wilson was a Wireless Operator / Air Gunner serving with Royal Air Force Bomber Command in 90 Squadron when he was Killed in Action on the night of 25th / 26th August 1944.